Nine Reasons Why You Should Seek to Be

 •• (1) To be witnesses with power.
 Think of what happened in Acts 2.
 The disciples were baptized/filled with the Spirit (1:5 with 2:4).
 Newly under the influence of this Holy Spirit anointing and power, Peter stood and preached a message which brought many under conviction of sin (2:37).
 A multitude believed and repented, and 3,000 souls were saved and water baptized the same day (2:41).

 •• (2) They spoke in other tongues.
-This brings edification to the one speaking in tongues.
+This brings edification to the one speaking.

 • But ye, beloved, building up yourselves on your most holy faith, praying in the Holy Ghost (Jude 1:20, KJV).